b33pbop/tp/docs/UserGuide.md

 <box type="definition">

-Redeems a specified number of points from a customer's account.
+Reduces a specified number of points from a customer's account.

 </box>

 Format: `reducePoints p/PHONE pts/POINTS_TO_REDUCE`

 * Can only be performed on Customers.
-* The number of points to redeem must be a **positive integer** and not exceed the customer's current balance.
+* The number of points to deduct must be a **positive integer** and not exceed the customer's current balance.
 * If the specified customer does not exist, or is not a Customer, an error message will be displayed.
 * This command can be used to correct an erroneous addition of points (due to a mistaken updatePoints entry).
 * If the customer's points is reduced below a membership tier threshold, the customer's tier is updated automatically.